YunoHost-Apps/archivebox_ynh/README.md

     * required to be run at the base path / , subpaths not yet supported
     * currently only tested on amd64
-    * haven't yet implemented single-sign or LDAP integration
+    * haven't yet implemented single-sign on or LDAP integration

 ## Documentation and resources